google/zx/README.md

 ### `$.prefix`

-Specifies the command what will be prefixed to all commands run.
+Specifies the command that will be prefixed to all commands run.

 Default is `set -euo pipefail;`.

 ### `$.quote`

-Specifies a function what will be used for escaping special characters during command substitution.
+Specifies a function for escaping special characters during command substitution.

 Default is the [shq](https://www.npmjs.com/package/shq) package.